-Please call (970) 744-2566 to schedule an appointment with Dr. Kirk.
-We proudly serve patients from Loveland, Windsor and Fort Collins and throughout Northern Colorado.
+Please call (970) 744-2566 to schedule an appointment with our doctors.
+We proudly serve patients in Loveland, Windsor, Fort Collins and throughout Northern Colorado.

 What Causes Dry Eye Syndrome?

 A healthy tear film is necessary to keep the surface of your eyes moist, smooth and clear.
-Your tear film is not made up of water.
 Your tear film is made up of three main layers:

 - A sticky inner mucous layer that helps the tear film adhere to the surface of your eye

-- A watery middle layer that cleans the eye
+- A watery middle (aqueous) layer that cleans the eye

 - An oily outer layer that minimizes tear evaporation